smcgdub/Dirt-Be-Gone-MS1-Project-/README2.md

 ![alt](assets/images/user-stories-about-us.png)<br>

-The user also wants to know that she will be safe lettting a person she has never met into her home.
-The user then clicks on the our promise link.
+The user also wants to know that she will be safe letting a person she has never met into her home.
+The user then clicks on the our promise link to see what the company is promising customers.
+The user can see that all of the cleaners have had a full background check carried out on them so feels more secure in using the company now.

 ![alt](assets/images/user-stories-our-promise.png)<br>

 After reading a bit more about the company the user clicks on the cleaning services page and is presented with a list of all of the cleaning services that the company offers.
 As the user scrolls down through the services they see the ironing service in the bottom left card with the hourly rate.
-The user clicks on the click to contact us for a quote link
+The user clicks on the click to contact us for a quote link.

 ![alt](assets/images/user-stories-ironing.png)<br>